 - Make sure there are no leaks within your irrigation system.

 - Make sure there are no slight drips coming from your hose bibs when shut off.

 - If you have difficulty setting or reprogramming your irrigation system, look online for instructions from the manufacturer.
 If you still cannot reschedule, consider switching to manual operation.

 Water Efficiency in Your Yard

 - Ensure there are no leaks in pools, hot tubs, and water features.

 - Go native.
-Use native or Pacific Northwest-friendly plants and trees in your yard instead of green lawn.
-Native plants are suited to our seasonal weather and more disease and insect-resistant.
+Use native or Pacific Northwest-friendly plants and trees in your yard instead of green lawns.
+Native plants are suited to our seasonal weather and are more disease- and insect-resistant.

 - Plant in the spring or fall, when watering requirements are lower.